dahlke/eklhad/web/data/blogs/2016-10-18-election-2016-analyzing-real-time-twitter-sentiment-with-memsql-pipelines.md

 `created` as FROM_UNIXTIME(`tweet`::$created_at) PERSISTED datetime, KEY `id` (`id`) /*!90619 USING CLUSTERED COLUMNSTORE */, /*!90618 SHARD */ KEY `id_2` (`id`)
-)
+);
 ```

-_Note: we create `tweets` as a columnstore table so it can handle large amounts of data for analytics.
+_NOTE: we create `tweets` as a columnstore table so it can handle large amounts of data for analytics.
 We also utilize persisted computed columns in MemSQL to parse JSON data for categorizing each tweet by candidate.
-MemSQL natively supports the JSON data format.
+MemSQL natively supports the JSON data format._

 When the `twitter_pipeline` is run, data in the `tweets` table looks like this: